 Other students have followed professional tracks, publishing papers, presenting research at conferences, and participating in seminars and workshops aimed at professional development.

 Collectively, the English faculty has published more than 30 books, 75 articles and chapters of books, and presented nearly 200 professional papers at academic conferences and workshops.
 Many have also served as expert manuscript readers for publishers and journals, held office in national organizations, and been the recipients of numerous fellowships and other academic awards.

 As part of a joint program, courses for the M.A. are also taught by a distinguished faculty at the College of Charleston.
 Click here for a listing of College of Charleston professors.

-Licia M. Calloway, Associate Professor of African-American Literature.
+Licia M. Hendriks, Associate Professor of African-American Literature.
 Ph.D., Michigan.

-Sean Heuston, Associate Professor of American and Southern Literatures and Film.
+Sean Heuston, Professor of American and Southern Literatures and Film.
 Ph.D., Vanderbilt

-Thomas D. Horan, Assistant Professor of Modern British Literature.
+Thomas D. Horan, Professor of Modern British Literature.
 Ph.D., Chapel Hill.

-Michael Livingston, Associate Professor of Medieval Literature.
+Michael Livingston, Professor of Medieval Literature.
 Ph.D., Rochester.

-Scott C. Lucas, Associate Professor of Renaissance Literature.
+Scott C. Lucas, Professor of Renaissance Literature.
 Ph.D., Berkeley.

-Katherine Pilhuj, Assistant Professor of Renaissance Literature.
+Katherine Pilhuj, Associate Professor of Renaissance Literature.
 Ph.D., Miami.